What My Therapist Thinks About My Ketamine Treatment

 How does therapy change after starting ketamine?

-The substance of the work shifts from excavation to interpretation.
-Pre-ketamine therapy often involves slowly identifying patterns, beliefs, and unprocessed memories over months.
-Ketamine sessions surface this material rapidly, which means therapy time is better spent integrating insights, connecting them to current life patterns, and translating them into specific behavioral changes.
+The substance of the work shifts from slow excavation toward interpretation.
+Pre-ketamine therapy often involves gradually identifying patterns, beliefs, and unprocessed memories over months.
+Ketamine sessions surface that material rapidly, which means therapy time is better spent integrating insights, connecting them to current life patterns, and translating them into specific behavioral changes.
 Sessions may need to be longer or more frequent for the first few weeks to keep up with the volume of material.

 What is integration support, and why does it matter?